heyinterspace/samir.xyz/README.md

   - Contains all company logos in PNG format
   - Includes sample files and error screenshots for reference

-### Configuration Best Practices

-1. **Minimal Configuration**: Keep configuration files as simple as possible
-2. **Type Safety**: Leverage TypeScript for type checking throughout the application
-3. **CSS Structure**: Use Tailwind CSS utility classes instead of custom CSS
-4. **Database First**: Keep database schema as the single source of truth
-5. **Environmental Adaptation**: Configure application to work seamlessly in Replit environment

 ## Development Tools & Scripts